 Realtime Hub Pattern

 A comprehensive guide to designing bidirectional real-time communication hubs in Mindbricks.
-Covers Socket.IO rooms, typed messages, presence events, custom events, Kafka bridging, message persistence, room authorization, guardrails, and REST fallback endpoints.
+Covers Socket.IO rooms, built-in message types, custom message types, standard events, auto-bridged DataObject events, Kafka bridging, message persistence, room authorization, guardrails, server-side logic hooks (message interception, state management, scheduled actions), and REST fallback endpoints.

 Realtime Hub Pattern